AsahiLinux/AsahiLinux.github.io/content/blog/2026/08/26-progress-report-7.2.md

 means that we cannot fine tune low level CPU behaviour.
 This is an issue on M4 particularly, as calling WFI causes the core to lose its state and crash whatever was running on it.

-Yurkea noticed this while doing M4 bringup work, and added a kernel command line parameter to make idle loop behaviour configurable.
+Yureka noticed this while doing M4 bringup work, and added a kernel command line parameter to make idle loop behaviour configurable.
 The parameter allows us to tell the kernel how it should park cores in idle loops, including by doing a basic no-op loop.
 This prevents M4 machines from crashing during early kernel initialisation, before our cpuidle driver